 Onward to the Upper Coulee

-Afterward, we continued east and dropped to Cliff Lake to walk around the east shore.
-We spotted two people on a break as we walked above the lake to the gap north of the water.
+Afterward, we continued east and dropped to Cliff Lake around the east shore.
+As we strolled above the lake to the gap north of the water, we spotted two people on a break.
 Then we went down the other side into the north coulee.

-Soon, we went back up to the plateau.
-Then we walked to one of the several high points atop the rim.
-It’s the best place to view all three big ponds directly above the south Ancient Lake.
+Instead of continuing toward the lakes, we went to the top of the plateau.
+Soon, we reached one of the several high points atop the rim.
+It’s the best spot to view all three big ponds directly above the southern Lake.

 See more trip photos here.

 It was a busy day, indeed!
+Most people came to see and hang out by the water.
 We saw many groups coming and going, plus two tents by the lakes.
-Most people came to hang out by the water.
 So we were better off being high up to enjoy the views and solitude.

-Afterward, we dropped to the coulee floor through the old road south of the main trail.
-Then I let the pups cool off in a small pond before continuing west.
-Soon, we made our way north back to the trailhead.
+Afterward, we dropped to the coulee floor through an old road south of the main path.
+Then, I let the pups cool off in a small pond before continuing west to the trailhead.
+Before long, we turned north and soon reached the car.

 See more trip photos here.